Bhupesh-V/til/Shell/exporting-environment-variables-shell-and-vscode.md

 The above command dynamically exports the environment variables to the shell & to any child processes.

-In the library approach to load the variables dynamically in your app, you will always need the `.env` file to be present in the directory, whereas in the dynamic approach we rely on the shell to export the variables, the vanilla way!
+In the library approach to load the variables dynamically in your app, you will always need a `.env` file to be present in the directory, whereas in the dynamic approach we can rely on the shell to export the variables, the vanilla way.
+This gives us some flexibility during development cycles.